 Instead of having to manually dial a number, people can just call with easy clicks.
 Whatever the purpose may be, whether it’s raising awareness about a sensitive issue, or to get connected to your local representative, clicking to be put through simplifies the process of connection (pun wholly intended there!)

 Besides, calling is easier as you can gain more information by asking more questions; something which might not happen in an email or a text.
-Click to call clearly facilitates this.
+A click-to-call button clearly facilitates this.

 Or if the person is fed up with an issue and comes to your advocacy site to play their part in resolving it.
 They see a click to call, and either phone you, or are patched through to a legislator to voice their concern.